 Lecturers and speakers

-Kees Waaldijk (academic coordinator of this summer school), Professor of Comparative Sexual Orientation Law, Leiden University
+Kees Waaldijk (academic coordinator), Professor of Comparative Sexual Orientation Law, Leiden University

-Katinka Ridderbos, Senior Research & Information Officer, Division of International Protection, UNHCR
+Katinka Ridderbos, Senior Research and Information Officer, UNHCR

-Renée Römkens, Director, Atria & Professor of Gender Based Violence.
-University of Amsterdam
+Renée Römkens, Director of Atria & Professor of Gender Based Violence, University of Amsterdam

 Jessica Stern, Executive Director, OutRight Action International